 Bootcamp is a three-day crash course that delivers speed and efficiency in solving problems beyond the speed of government.
 Facilitated by a university teaching team, the program brings innovation tools and practices to bear on the DoD’s toughest problems.
 Offered to a cohort of up to 40-participants, the Bootcamp program will give hands on innovation experience to DoD servicemembers through a practical problem-solving experience.
 The outcome of the program is meant to provide a prototype or minimum viable product (MVP) to the commander, which directly addresses a problem the unit is facing.

 As to the How

-Bootcamp is a 4-day course in which learners are introduced to methods for innovation in the context of real-world problems facing their command.
-The course uses human-centered design (HCD) for problem-framing and problem-solving, as well as Lean LaunchPad for hypothesis development and hypothesis testing.
-Combining these methods allows commanders to capitalize on the talent in their organization and receive an initial framework of how a solution might be viable outside the classroom.
-Participants use framework tools like the Mission Model Canvas (MMC) and Minimum Viable Product (MVP) to capture and present their ideas.
+The Bootcamp program is an accelerated, three-day course in which participants are introduced to the concepts and methods for innovation in the context of real-world problems facing their unit.
+Using the same concepts and methods being taught at leading tech and business schools across the U.S. The course utilizes human-centered design (HCD) methods for problem framing and solving, in addition to hypothesis development and testing.
+Utilizing these tools allows commanders to capitalize on the talent in their organization and receive an initial framework for a solution(s).

 For potential DOD customers, please contact your NSIN Regional Director or email email@example.com to discuss requirements for hosting Bootcamp.